TharaChezian/Web-Application-Mimicking-Google-Sheets/README.md

-# Google Sheets Clone
+# Google Sheets-Like Web Application

-## Overview
+## Project Overview
-This project is a Google Sheets clone developed using React.js and Ant Design.
-The application provides an intuitive and functional spreadsheet experience similar to Google Sheets, allowing users to work with data, perform calculations, and apply various formatting options.
+This project is a web application designed to mimic the core functionalities and user interface of Google Sheets.
+The application enables users to perform data entry, apply basic formatting, and utilize essential mathematical and data quality functions.
+It aims to deliver a seamless, interactive experience similar to Google Sheets, focusing on usability, accuracy, and performance.

+## Goals
+- Create a spreadsheet interface with Google Sheets-like UI/UX.
+- Provide essential mathematical and data quality functions.
+- Ensure interactivity through features like drag-and-drop and cell dependency updates.
+- Offer additional functionalities such as saving/loading spreadsheets and data visualization for a comprehensive user experience.

+## Tech Stack

+### Frontend
+- **HTML, CSS, JavaScript**: Used for building the core structure, styling, and interactivity of the web application.
+- **React.js (Optional)**: For creating a dynamic and efficient UI, enabling real-time updates and component-based design.

+### Backend (Optional)
+- **Node.js**: Can be used for handling server-side logic and data persistence if required.
+- **LocalStorage**: Utilized for client-side storage of spreadsheets without requiring a backend.

+### Visualization
+- **Chart.js**: Integrated for data visualization to create charts and graphs.

 ## Features
-1. **Cell Editing and Navigation**
-   - Click on a cell to edit its content.
-   - Navigate through cells using arrow keys or mouse clicks.

-2. **Formatting Options**
-   - **Bold**: Make text bold.
-   - **Italics**: Italicize text.
-   - **Font Size**:
-     - Use a dropdown to select predefined font sizes.
-     - Increment or decrement font size using + and - buttons.
-   - **Font Color**:
-     - Select custom colors using a color picker.
-     - Apply colors to specific cell content.

-3. **Undo and Redo**
-   - Undo and redo changes, including text edits and formatting changes, to maintain version control of your data.

-4. **Drag Handle for Selection and Autofill**
-   - Drag the handle in the bottom-right corner of a cell to copy or autofill data to adjacent cells.

-5. **Mathematical Functions**
-   - Support for commonly used functions:
+### Implemented Functionalities

+#### Spreadsheet Interface:
+- Toolbar and formula bar resembling Google Sheets.
+- Interactive grid structure with editable cells.
+- Ability to add, delete, and resize rows/columns.
+- Drag-and-drop functionality for formulas and cell values.

+#### Mathematical Functions:
 - **SUM**: Calculates the sum of a range of cells.
 - **AVERAGE**: Calculates the average of a range of cells.
 - **MAX**: Returns the maximum value from a range of cells.
 - **MIN**: Returns the minimum value from a range of cells.
 - **COUNT**: Counts the number of cells containing numerical values.

+#### Data Quality Functions:
+- **TRIM**: Removes leading and trailing whitespace from a cell.
+- **UPPER**: Converts text in a cell to uppercase.
-   - Enter functions directly into a cell (e.g., `=SUM(A1:A5)`) to calculate results dynamically.
+- **LOWER**: Converts text in a cell to lowercase.

-6. **Toolbar Integration**
-   - Easy access to formatting and functionality via a toolbar with icons and tooltips.

-7. **Formula Parsing and Evaluation**
+- **REMOVE_DUPLICATES**: Removes duplicate rows from a selected range.
+- **FIND_AND_REPLACE**: Allows users to find and replace specific text within a range of cells.

+#### Data Entry and Validation:
+- Supports numbers, text, and dates.
-   - Support for cell references in formulas.
+- Basic validation for numeric cells.
-   - Automatically calculate and display results for supported functions.

-## Technologies Used
-1. **React.js**
-   - Core framework for building the user interface.
-   - Manages the component-based architecture for the spreadsheet application.
-2. **Ant Design**
-   - Provides a sleek and modern UI design for the application.
-   - Components such as buttons, tooltips, and input fields enhance usability and visual appeal.
-3. **CSS**
-   - Custom styles to ensure responsive design and handle spreadsheet-specific layouts.
+### Bonus Features
+- Save and load spreadsheets as **JSON/CSV** files.
+- Data visualization with graphs and charts.
+- Advanced formula support with **relative and absolute referencing**.

 ## Installation and Setup
 ### Prerequisites